- September 01, 2021

 This course provides an overview of insurance business practices from the broker's perspective with a focus on the needs of personal lines clients and small commercial risks.
 The learner, as an insurance intermediary, is given insight into the skills needed to perform effectively.
 Following the process of risk from evaluation through to documentation, learners review the major product lines and common policy transactions a broker executes.

 This course examines legislative acts and delves into hazards that exist in the workplace while building engagement on the importance of health and safety within the workforce.
 Various human resources programs are explored, including wellness, disability, return to work, and training.
 The use of relevant people analytics to assess a workplace's emergency response and readiness are also discussed.
 At the core of this course are emerging trends in the workplace, including mental health, bullying and remote workforce.

 This course prepares learners for employment opportunities by developing marketing tools and skills for interviews.

 Prerequisite: Completion of 15 program credits

 Learners who secure a Co-op position, will be enrolled in this four-month paid work-term course.
 The course provides an opportunity for hands-on practice in a variety of positions, depending on the qualifications of the learner and the Business Administration major.
-Learners, Hosts and Student Engagement Officers maintain open communication throughout the work-term.
+Learners, Hosts and career advisors maintain open communication throughout the work-term.